 The following information is intended to help ALT Organisational Membership representatives raise awareness of these opportunities among colleagues.
 This page is licensed for reuse under a Creative Commons Attribution-ShareAlike 4.0 (CC BY-SA 4.0) licence.
 You are welcome to adapt it for your own purposes: if you do so please acknowledge this page as your source and link to the main ALT website, www.alt.ac.uk

-Digital and physical packs of promotional materials are available for Organisational representatives.
-If you would like to request one or both to support your promotion of ALT within your organisation, please contact email@example.com
+Digital and physical packs of promotional materials are available for Organisational representatives upon request to support your promotion of ALT within your organisation, please contact firstname.lastname@example.org

 ALT runs regular webinars covering recent highlights from ALT's work and events, activities, and opportunities coming up: see www.alt.ac.uk/events